TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 ##   return value is numeric of length 1, or NA on error
 ##
 ##   Could just: 'return(sum((v - m) ^ 2))', but we'll break it
-##     out for clarity and add a length check for robustness.
+##     out for clarity and add a length check in order to improve
+##     robustness to input errors (by preventing unexpected recycling).

 f.ss <- function(v, m=0) {